jsta/Field-to-Model/docs/source/setup.rst

 Required software:
 --------------------------

-You will need **one from each** of the following categories:
+You will need the following software:

 * Docker Desktop - though note you may need an institutional license.
+* git

-* a 3D visualization tool: one of ParaView or VisIt.
+Optionally, you will need a 3D visualization tool: one of ParaView or VisIt.
 VisIt is a little more intuitive to new users if you have never used either one and is sufficient for 90% of what we will do; ParaView is preferred for viewing complex 3D meshes.
-* git
+This will be most useful for the ATS section of this Workshop.

 Docker
 ^^^^^^